Laura Hutyra, CFRE, Director of Client Engagements

 - Plan your time.
 Don’t just socialize; put thought into what you would like to discuss, including areas where you know you need guidance or have guidance to give.
 As often as possible, articulate this ahead of time, so you can both be prepared.

-I’m interested in hearing about a mentor that has made an impact on your career or in your life.
+I’m interested in hearing about a mentor or mentorship that has made an impact on your career or in your life.
 Send your thoughts to email@example.com.

 Keep calm, and mentor on!